WJQ7777/Graph-Agent-Planning/README.md

 # Parallel-Agent-Workflow-Planning
-This is the repository for our paper "Parallel Agent Workflow Planning with Reinforcement Learning".
+This is the repository for our paper "GAP: Graph-Based Agent Planning with Parallel Tool Use and Reinforcement Learning".
 We propose a new paradigm for LLM reasoning that enables parallel workflow planning and end-to-end RL trianing within a single model.
-This Work was done during TensorOpera AI internship.
+The fine-tuning dataset and model checkpoint will be released soon.

 ## Training
 ### Supervised Fine-tuning